 - Does the training program encompass all ASTM/AASHTO standards required for the specific certification?

 - Does it specifically prepare for the aggregate technician certification exam from a nationally-recognized testing agency such as ACI or a qualified agency in your state?

 - Does it offer practice exams?

-Missed the first three blogs in this series?
-Check them out: Construction Materials Testing: 7 Things to Know About Certification, The Road to Earning a Technical Certification in Concrete, and Paving the Way to an Asphalt Technician Certification.
-The next blog post in the series geared to geotechnical/soil technician certifications will be out in October.
+Missed the other four blogs in this series?
+Check them out: Construction Materials Testing: 7 Things to Know About Certification, The Road to Earning a Technical Certification in Concrete, Paving the Way to an Asphalt Technician Certification, and Soil Technician Certification for Materials Testing.